jmcook1186/if-scenarios/if-training-course/exercise-2/step1.md

 ## 3. Define a component

 Now you have a plugin instance, you need a component where it will run.
 In this example, there is only one component.
-In a real manifest, it's likely that you'll have many components, possibly nested in complex arrangements.
+In a real IMP, it's likely that you'll have many components, possibly nested in complex arrangements.

 A component is just a block of yaml that conforms to a simple structure.
 It has a `name`, `pipeline` and `inputs`.
 There is also an optional `defaults` field.